Transposing instrument

 A transposing instrument is a musical instrument for which music notation is not written at concert pitch (concert pitch is the pitch on a non-transposing instrument such as the piano).
 For example, playing a written middle C on a transposing instrument produces a pitch other than middle C; that sounding pitch identifies the interval of transposition when describing the instrument.
 Playing a written C on clarinet or soprano saxophone produces a concert B♭ (i.e. B♭ at concert pitch), so these are referred to as B♭ instruments.
 Providing transposed music for these instruments is a convention of musical notation.
 The instruments do not transpose the music; rather, their music is written at a transposed pitch.
 Where chords are indicated for improvisation they are also written in the appropriate transposed form.

-For some instruments, a written C sounds as a C, but is in a different octave; these instruments are said to transpose "at the octave".
-Pitches on the piccolo sound an octave higher than written while those on the double bass sound an octave lower.
+For some instruments, a written C sounds as a C but is in a different octave; these instruments are said to transpose "at the octave".
+Pitches on the double bass sound an octave lower than written, while those on the piccolo and celesta sound an octave higher, and those on the glockenspiel sound two octaves higher.

 Reasons for transposing

 Ease of switching instruments

 Some instruments are constructed in a variety of sizes, with the larger versions having a lower range than the smaller ones.
-Common examples are clarinets, saxophones, trombones, and trumpets.
+Common examples are clarinets (the high E♭ clarinet, soprano instruments in C, B♭ and A, the alto in E♭, and the bass in B♭), flutes (the piccolo, transposing at the octave, the standard concert-pitch flute, and the alto flute in G), saxophones (in several octaves in B♭ and E♭), and trumpets (the common instrument in B♭, instruments in C, D and E♭, and the piccolo trumpet transposing at the octave).
 Music is often written in transposed form for these groups of instruments so that the fingerings correspond to the same written notes for any instrument in the family, even though the sounding pitches will differ.
 A musician who plays several instruments in a family can thus read music in the same way regardless of which particular instrument is being used.

 Instruments that transpose this way are often said to be in a certain "key" (e.g., the "B♭ clarinet" or "clarinet in B♭").
 This refers to the concert pitch that is heard when a written C is played on the instrument in question.
 Playing a written C produces a concert B♭ on a B♭ clarinet, a concert A on an A clarinet, and a concert C on a C clarinet (this last example is a non-transposing instrument).